 - Slate Cladding

-CUPACLAD®, natural slate cladding systems provide contemporary design to complement a versatile and efficient ventilated cladding system.
+CUPACLAD® natural slate cladding systems provide a contemporary design to complement a versatile and efficient ventilated cladding system.
 The system uses the latest fixing solutions with highly durable structural natural slate to produce a sustainable alternative for any kind of cladding requirement.

 This new design highlights the possibilities of natural slate using different shapes.
 CUPACLAD® Design was created by Cupa Pizarras specifically to encourage architects to design revolutionary projects using this efficient, durable and sustainable material.